 Look at this baby owlbear

-During the early access announcement date stream, Larian showed off a super short snippet in which the player encounters a frightfully large and angry owlbear.
+During the Early Access announcement date stream, Larian showed off a super short snippet in which the player encounters a frightfully large and angry owlbear.
 Turns out it's protecting this adorable owlbear cub.
 Larian CEO Swen Vincke says that this is one of a few possible encounters with the cub and "if you really, really play your cards well and your dice roll well you can actually recruit the owlbear cub into your camp."
-He does warn that it might not play nicely with other animal friends though so be wary.
+If you recruit the dog as well, there's a special scene that can play out with both of them at your camp.

 How is Wizards of the Coast involved?